ahujaesh/birthday-surprise/README.md

-a repository with the scorce code for the first part of ny friends bday gift
+A repository with the scorce code for the first part of ny friends birthday gift - hosted [here](https://ahujaesh.github.io/birthday-surprise/).
+If you see any errors, our want to help, please open a issue, pull request, or email me ahuja.eshaan0@gmail.com!